YuanLi95/GATT-For-Aspect/README.md

   - numpy
   - sklearn
 ## data
-For get data,you can in this [this link](https://github.com/GeneZC/ASGCN)
+For get data,you can in [this link](https://github.com/GeneZC/ASGCN)

 ## Dependency tree-graph